Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 X> * What is your biggest target (also non-realistic) X> * What is the first step you want to do
 X> * What you want to learn

+There are also other FOSS story around with less photos but more clear learnings (maybe) like [this one](https://blog.burntsushi.net/foss/).